iollmann/TheXaroliReturn/README.md

 It is intended for 4-6 players.
 Since my players are teens and come from two family groups, session 0 is split into group A and group B segments to deal with the fact that some of the players are adventuring separately from the other group at first.
 They will meet up later.
+With several session 0 onramps, you may be able to use these to dovetail with your current campaign setting.
 The characters are level 1 to start, and will advance in a milestone fashion as the story progresses.
 I allowed character concepts from any official published WoTC  rule / source book.
 Unearthed Arcana was disallowed.
 No established pantheon is prescribed.
 Since there is not a strong religious component to this adventure, players were allowed to invent their own (sometimes comical) deities to worship as needed.
 I find this makes religion less heavy and is often a deep soure of unexpected mirth in a campaign for young people.